 It is the goal of UA Little Rock to eliminate discriminatory harassment and to promote equal opportunity regardless of race, gender, color, national origin, sexual orientation, age, veteran’s status, or disability.
 (Non-Discrimination Policy 201.1) Any individual who believes he or she has been discriminated against should not be deterred from reporting his or her allegations.

 The procedure for filing a complaint described below is internal to the university and everyone is encouraged to follow it first.
 Any individual, however, also has the right to file a formal complaint with the appropriate state or federal agency.
-The full grievance policy for complaints of discrimination is provide in the web link below:
+The full grievance policy for complaints of discrimination is provided in the web links below:

 Complaints Regarding Employment Practices

 An employee may file a grievance or enter into the dispute resolution process on matters associated with the employee’s employment relationship with the university.
 The grievance policy is designed to address complaints and disputes between the employee and the university over work relationships, working conditions, employment practices, or differences in interpretation of policies.
 The grievance policy applies to regular, benefit eligible classified and non-classified (non-faculty) employees.